Targaryen Family Tree: Who's Who In House Of The Dragon

 - Three wild dragons on Dragonstone

-Check back with CinemaBlend for more updates as the wait begins for House of the Dragon Season 2, since George R.R.
+Check back with CinemaBlend for more updates as House of the Dragon Season 2 continues, since George R.R.
 Martin has already explained how the family gets away with so much incest in Westeros.
-You can rewatch the Season 1 episodes of the Game of Thrones spinoff streaming via HBO Max subscription.
-With the holiday season nigh, you can also find some House of the Dragon gift ideas for fans!
+You can find all episodes of the Game of Thrones spinoff so far streaming via Max subscription, as well as the original series' eight seasons.
+For more options, check out our picks for shows like Game of Thrones.

 Laura turned a lifelong love of television into a valid reason to write and think about TV on a daily basis.
 She's not a doctor, lawyer, or detective, but watches a lot of them in primetime.
-Resident of One Chicago, the galaxy far, far away, and Northeast Ohio.
-Will not time travel, but will sneak references to The X-Files into daily conversation.
+CinemaBlend's resident expert and interviewer for One Chicago, the galaxy far, far away, and a variety of other primetime television.
+Will not time travel and can cite multiple TV shows to explain why.
+She does, however, want to believe that she can sneak references to The X-Files into daily conversation (and author bios).